-The ARCHIVE Storage Engine is a storage engine that uses gzip to compress rows.
+ARCHIVE storage engine is a storage engine that uses gzip to compress rows.
 It is mainly used for storing large amounts of data, without indexes, with only a very small footprint.

-An ARCHIVE table is stored in two files on disk.
+ARCHIVE storage engine is stored in two files on disk.
 There's a table definition file with an extension of .frm, and a data file with the extension .ARZ.
 At times during optimization, a .ARN file will appear.

 New rows are inserted into a compression buffer and are flushed to disk when needed.
 SELECTs cause a flush.
 Sometimes, rows created by multi-row inserts are not visible until the statement is complete.

 ARCHIVE allows a maximum of one key.
 The key must be on an

 PRIMARY KEY or a non-unique key.
 However, it has a limitation: it is not possible to insert a value which is lower than the next

 Although the plugin's shared library is distributed with MariaDB by default, the plugin is not actually installed by MariaDB by default.
 There are two methods that can be used to install the plugin with MariaDB.

 The second method can be used to tell the server to load the plugin when it starts up.
 The plugin can be installed this way by providing the